Kiya Tabassian: Musical career

 Kiya Tabassian founded the Constantinople ensemble in 1998 and has been its artistic director ever since.
 From 2002 to 2005, Tabassian was part of the research group on the history of Mediterranean music in the international MediMuses project and collaborated on various recording endeavours.
 Tabassian has also contributed to the Montreal Symphony Orchestra, the Nouvel Ensemble Moderne, Bradyworks, and the European Broadcasting Union.

 He has composed music for documentary films such as Jabaroot and Voices of the Unheard.
 In 2015, Tabassian initiated and directed a residency program at the Banff Center for the Arts.
 The following year, he contributed his vocals to the soundtrack of the video game Assassin's Creed: Origins.
-Ziya has performed at the World Music Institute in New York, the Yerba Buena Center for the Arts, Megaron Mousikis in Athens, and Chicago's World Music Festival.
+Kiya has performed at the World Music Institute in New York, the Yerba Buena Center for the Arts, Megaron Mousikis in Athens, and Chicago's World Music Festival.

 In 2017, as part of Montreal's 375th anniversary, Tabassian composed the anthem Mémoires d'Ahuntsic, which was presented as a gift to Ahuntsic.
 That same year, he co-founded the Centre des musiciens du monde in Montreal with ethnomusicologist Frédéric Léotar, where he served as artistic director and oversaw the "Centre des musiciens du monde" record collection on the Analekta label until 2022.

 In 2020, Tabassian co-authored, alongside poet Hélène Dorion, the musical and poetic suite "Le temps des forêts", based on life stories collected from residents of LTCHs in Montreal.
 Having spent seven years on the Conseil des arts de Montréal, where he presided over the music decision-making committee for three years, Tabassian joined the Board of Directors of the Conseil des arts et des lettres du Québec in 2023.
 He was also commissioned by the Conseil québécois de la musique to lead a reflection committee on the role of world music in the realm of concert music.